CAMBI-tech/BciPy/bcipy/task/README.md

 ```

-It will throw an error that the task isn't implemented.
+It will throw an error if the task isn't implemented.